tableau/Logshark/docs/docs/logshark_server.md

 ---
 title: Publish Logshark Results to Tableau Server
 ---
-If you want to publish the workbooks to Tableau Server instead of the default `\Output` folder, you need to modify the `Logshark.config` file and use the `-p` or `--publishworkbooks` option when you run Logshark.
+If you want to publish the workbooks to Tableau Server instead of the default `\Output` folder, you need to modify the `<LogShark_install_location>\Config\LogSharkConfig.json` file and use the `-p` or `--publishworkbooks` option when you run Logshark.
 Here is the syntax to use.

 ```
 logshark <LogSetLocation> Options -p